-Cloud computing is in many ways similar to hosting, but is essentially the virtual form of the latter.
+Cloud computing is in many ways similar to hosting but is essentially the virtual form of the latter.
 What’s used for cloud computing is not in the form of tangible components; rather it is maintained and carried forward by the manipulation of data online.

 There are no hard disks in the cloud, as the existence of virtual servers blows away the need for physical storage, at least at the user’s end.
 Many users can access these servers at a time, which itself cannot be hosted on a single computer.
-Users are able to transfer their files, from ones place to another, and the data stays in its virtual form.
-This would be impossible in the hardware mode, as there are limits to the amount of data that a physical disk can carry.
+Users are able to transfer their files, from the ones place to another, and the data stays in its virtual form.
+This would be impossible in the hardware model, as there are limits to the amount of data that a physical disk can carry.

 How does cloud computing work to ease data-heavy operations?